sztobar/shtobar-dev/src/pages/posts/ts-instantiation-expressions.md

   Map<FieldName, FieldValidators<FieldName>>;
 ```

 If you're wondering what does the type constraint `FieldName extends string = string` stands for, it's a nice way of declaring that this type can accept an enum (with strings as values) or a string literal type (f.e. `type SignupFormFields = 'email' | 'password' | 'rememberMe'`), but it can be completely skipped and any string will be accepted.
 That way I can create different `ValidationMap`s for forms with their own fields.
-Fields for each type can be a different enum, which gives me an additional way of protecting myself from typos.
-You can notice that `FieldName` is used twice in `ValidationMap`, once as a key in the map, and as a type passed to the value type.
+Fields for each form can be a different enum, which gives me an additional way of protecting myself from typos.
+You can notice that `FieldName` appears twice in `ValidationMap`, once as a key in the map, and as a type passed to the value type.
+One of the things that bugs me in the type signature above is this `FieldName` duplication that I would love to avoid.

 ### The problem